AlexanderGrissik/libxlio-pub/docs/contributing.md

     confirm that it works supported platforms.
 Ideally, the pull request will pass ("be green") on all of CI's platforms.
     This means that all tests pass and there are no errors.
 13. Ask verification after passing continuous integration and getting review approval.
-14. Rebase your pull request on top of `vNext`.
+14. Rebase your pull request on top of `master`.
 15. Pull request is moved to `vNext` by authority person.
 16. Update pull request in case regression report any issues related one.